Android Translation: Top 5 Mistakes to Watch Out For

 Not everything in your application needs to be translated.
 In this case, the "translatable = false" attribute comes into play.
 Why exactly is this needed?
 First of all, because it makes the strings file more readable for a human user.
 Furthermore, it gives a signal to the Lint tool that everything is correct.
 Finally, it shows a checkmark in the Translation Editor to make things clearer.
 If you try to add this translation, it will highlight it in red.

 There are many ways to get your Android translation process smoother on the Android platform.
 However, Android Studio is not the most efficient software when it comes to managing the translating process itself.
-If you are looking for a software that gives you the best way possible to communicate the localization process within your team, consider using Phrase.
+If you are looking for software that gives you the best way possible to communicate the localization process within your team, consider using an integrated suite of translation automation like Phrase.
 Sign up for a 14-day trial and see for yourself how it can streamline your Android translation process.